adnanhaq30/blog/_posts/2022-04-02-Spring4Shell:-Everything-you-need-to-know.md

 ### Running the Exploit

-The amazing group of members are Lunasec developed a Java Web Application that is vulnerable to the Spring4Shell vulnerability (CVE-2022-22965), The Application is dockerized so that it can be easily implemented, The Application was built based on the tutorials provided on the official Documentation of Spring for [Form Handling](https://spring.io/guides/gs/handling-form-submission/).
+The amazing group of members at Lunasec developed a Java Web Application that is vulnerable to the Spring4Shell vulnerability (CVE-2022-22965), The Application is dockerized so that it can be easily implemented, The Application was built based on the tutorials provided on the official Documentation of Spring for [Form Handling](https://spring.io/guides/gs/handling-form-submission/).

 Github Link: https://github.com/lunasec-io/Spring4Shell-POC